-Hamlin’s House: Despite the early-season misfortune for the #11 FedEx team, Hamlin keeps a positive outlook heading into Sunday’s race at Martinsville (Va.)
-Speedway, and for good reason.
-The 30-year-old Chesterfield, Va., native has won four races at the 0.526-mile ‘paper clip,’ including the last three in a row.
-Hamlin has been dominant at Martinsville in his career, finishing in the top-five in eight of 11 starts at the track.
-Hamlin swept the two races at the track in 2010, starting on the pole and leading 40 laps en route to victory lane in the fall race.
+Martinsville Preview: The Series shifts to Martinsville (Va.)
+Speedway, a track that Hamlin has had great success at throughout his career.
+The 30-year-old Chesterfield, Va., native has won four races at the 0.526-mile ‘paper clip,’ including the last two fall Chase races.
+Hamlin has been dominant at Martinsville in his career, finishing in the top-five in eight of 12 starts at the track.
+In the spring race at the track, Hamlin started fifth and led a race-high 89 of 500 laps, but an untimely caution after the FedEx team had made its green flag pit stop yielded a 12th-place finish.
+Hamlin swept the two races at the track in 2010, starting on the pole and leading 40 laps en route to victory lane in last year’s fall race.
 The spring race saw a determined Hamlin charge from ninth to first in four laps for the win, just two days before undergoing reconstructive knee surgery.
 Hamlin earned his first victory at Martinsville in the spring 2008 race, and won again in the fall of 2009.
-In total, Hamlin has led 949 laps at the track, and has only one finish worse than eighth (37th in 2006) in his career.
+In total, Hamlin has led 1,038 laps at the track, and has an average finish of 6.6.

 Tums Fast Relief 500 Sprint Cup Oct.
 24, 2010 1 1 500/500 40

 Goody’s Fast Pain Relief 500 Sprint Cup March 29, 2010 19 1 508/508 172

 Tums Fast Relief 500 Sprint Cup Oct.
 25, 2009 17 1 501/501 206

 Goody’s Fast Pain Relief 500 Sprint Cup March 29, 2009 8 2 500/500 296